Yiiiqing/web-backend/README.md

 ###### v2.0
 - add backend scaffold module.
+Using just one command to generate models,migrations,controllers and routes!

 ###### v1.0
 - implement basic function as mentioned